 Most exciting of all, the HEROES REBORN Motion Poster was brought to NYC’s Times Square where fans could see their custom posters displayed on a massive digital billboard immediately after their photos were taken.

-ROLE: Project Lead, Creative Lead, and Client Liaison for Glass Eye AGENCY: Glass Eye CLIENT: NBC
+ROLE: Project Lead, Creative Lead, Creative Direction, and Client Liaison for Glass Eye AGENCY: Glass Eye CLIENT: NBC

 The aesthetics of video games are rerouted to create works of art that subvert game mechanics and the experience of play.
 Game artist and machinima maker Chris Burke curates a showcase of artists who are using games beyond their intended purpose, as tools for making art.
 The exhibited works explore the finite, or “knowable,” potential of the programmed game environment.